sorare/api/README.md

 The Sorare APIs are provided by [GraphQL](https://graphql.org/).
 Sorare provides distinct APIs for **Sorare: Football** and **Sorare: MLB**.
 We will move towards a [federated GraphQL API](https://www.apollographql.com/docs/federation/) in the near future.

-The **Sorare: Football API** documentation can be found under the Docs section of the [Football GraphQL playground](https://api.sorare.com/graphql/playground).
-It is hosted on [https://api.sorare.com/graphql](https://api.sorare.com/graphql).
+The **Sorare: Football API** is hosted on [https://api.sorare.com/graphql](https://api.sorare.com/graphql).
+The documentation can be found under the Docs section of the [Football GraphQL playground](https://api.sorare.com/graphql/playground).

-The **Sorare: MLB API** documentation can be found under the Docs section of the [MLB GraphQL playground](https://api.sorare.com/mlb/graphql/playground).
-It is hosted on [https://api.sorare.com/mlb/graphql](https://api.sorare.com/mlb/graphql).
+The **Sorare: MLB API** is hosted on [https://api.sorare.com/mlb/graphql](https://api.sorare.com/mlb/graphql).
+The documentation can be found under the Docs section of the [MLB GraphQL playground](https://api.sorare.com/mlb/graphql/playground).

 You can easily download the GraphQL schema using `[@apollo/rover](https://www.apollographql.com/docs/rover/)`: